 - Outstanding Doctoral Student Paper, Southern Finance Association, 2024.

 Abstract: I study how regulatory burden disrupts the careers of productive inventors.
-Using structural topic modeling, I link the text of paperwork regulations to the text of patents, and develop a time-varying inventor-specific measure of regulatory burden.
-These estimates increase during expansionary regulatory regimes and are significantly higher in heavily scrutinized industries.
-In a sample of 1.4 million inventors, I show that inventors facing high burden exhibit decreased productivity and lower quality innovations.
-These results are concentrated in Star Inventors.
-A 1 standard deviation increase in time spent on compliance decreases Star patenting by 13.9% (14,900 patents annually in aggregate) and decreases citations accrued by 2.8%.
-Citation and text-based measures of characterization suggest completed innovations are narrower and less impactful, meaning that inventors pursue more incremental projects.
-All results are identified within inventor over time, net of employer-city trends, ruling out alternative explanations like time-varying employer innovation strategy or location-specific innovation factors.
-In terms of labor market outcomes, I find evidence consistent with a disutility channel: after experiencing increases in burden, inventors are more likely to switch jobs, and to seek positions at larger employers.
-Overall, the findings document the innovation consequences of regulatory burden, influencing both the quantity and quality of patented inventions, and the mobility of inventors.
+Using structural topic modeling and the text of paperwork regulations, I develop a time-varying inventor-specific measure of regulatory burden.
+I show that inventors facing high burden exhibit decreased productivity and lower quality innovations.
+A 1 standard deviation increase in time spent on compliance decreases patenting by 5.4% and decreases citations accrued by 5.1%.
+These results are stronger in Star Inventors.
+In labor markets, I find evidence consistent with a disutility channel: after experiencing increases in burden, inventors are more likely to change jobs and seek lower burden technology areas.

-Presentations: Southern Finance Association 2024, Financial Management Association 2024, Financial Management Association European Conference 2024, American Law & Economics Association 2024 (Roundtable), Eastern Finance Association 2024, American Finance Association 2024 (PhD Poster Session), Financial Management Association 2023 (Special PhD Paper Presentation and Doctoral Consortium), Federal Reserve Bank of Philadelphia 2023, Financial Management Association European Conference 2023 (Doctoral Consortium), IFPHD Seminar 2024
+Presentations: Georgetown University Spring 2025 Labor and Finance Group Conference, Southern Finance Association 2024, Financial Management Association 2024, Financial Management Association European Conference 2024, American Law & Economics Association 2024 (Roundtable), Eastern Finance Association 2024, American Finance Association 2024 (PhD Poster Session), Financial Management Association 2023 (Special PhD Paper Presentation and Doctoral Consortium), Federal Reserve Bank of Philadelphia 2023, Financial Management Association European Conference 2023 (Doctoral Consortium), IFPHD Seminar 2024, University of Mississippi (Ole Miss) 2024, University of Massachusetts Amherst 2024, University of Denver 2024, Marquette University 2024, Florida Atlantic University 2024, San Diego State University 2024

 with Jason (Pang-Li) Chen and Melissa Crumling